DropthoughtSDK/dropthought-rn-sdk/README.md

 #### Example

-use `DropthoughtContainer` to initialize Dropthought with your apiKey and surveyId, put it to the parent of your component/screen that needs to open survey
+use `DropthoughtContainer` to initialize Dropthought with your apiKey and surveyId, put it to the parent of your component/screen that needs to open survey (or you can put it to one of your root providers)

 use `useOpenSurvey` hook to get the function that opens the dropthought survey